Real estate listing status: What do listing terms mean?

 House hunting can be confusing if you aren’t familiar with common real estate listing status terms.
 What does it mean when a property is listed as contingent?
 What about if it’s under contract?
 Does that mean the seller is still accepting offers?
 Does that mean the house is out of your reach?

 Home listings have a wide range of terms to define what step in the selling process they’re currently in.
+Realtors or real estate brokers will enter the listing status into a database called the Multiple Listing Service (MLS) which they use to connect homebuyers with properties for sale.
+You may see it referred to as a MLS status or MLS code.
 A house won’t simply be “for sale” or “not for sale.”
 We’ll go over some of the most common listing statuses you will see while browsing homes, and whether or not you should let that status deter you from making an offer.

 An active real estate listing status means the house is for sale and open for showings and offers.
 No offer has been accepted yet on a home listed as active.
 Feel free to offer however much you believe the house is worth.